 If there is a small misalignment due to mechanical mounting error this can be compensated for by setting the vehicle stationary on a level surface and clicking the Zero Current Orientation button.

-Note that this will only correct for roll and pitch offsets, the Heading offset must be entered manually and saved after using this function.
+Note: Zero Current Orientation will only correct for roll and pitch offsets, the Heading offset must be entered manually and saved after using this function.

-Primary GNSS Antenna Offset
+GNSS Antenna Offset

-The primary GNSS antenna offset is measured from the centre of the Certus unit to the phase centre of the primary GNSS antenna in 11.3 The Body Co-ordinate Frame (X positive forward, Z positive down).
+The GNSS antenna offset is measured from the centre of the Certus unit to the phase centre of the primary antenna in the orientation of the 12.3 The Body Co-ordinate Frame (X positive forward, Z positive down).